Image

 Observational Study to Evaluate the Efficacy of Sustained QUTENZA® Use in Painful Diabetic Peripheral Neuropathy

-Study to Observe QUTENZA® Use for Painful Diabetic Nerve Damage.
+Study to Observe QUTENZA® for Pain in Diabetic Nerve Damage

 Recruiting